Skip to main content

 Figure \(\PageIndex{1}\): Concepts to consider in experimental design, for treatment design and randomization design.

-This page titled 5: Multi-Factor ANOVA is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Penn State's Department of Statistics via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5: Multi-Factor ANOVA is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Penn State's Department of Statistics via source content that was edited to the style and standards of the LibreTexts platform.